Perimenopause Brown Discharge: 7 Causes & Solutions

 Fluctuating Estrogen Levels

-Brown vaginal discharge means that it is the old blood that has taken time to leave the uterus.
-To explain it in detail, when there is a fluctuation and drop in the estrogen levels, there is a breakage in the uterine lining.
+Brown vaginal discharge means that it is the old blood that has taken time to leave the uterus, as mentioned already To explain it in detail, when there is a fluctuation and drop in the estrogen levels, there is a breakage in the uterine lining.
 The blood remains in the uterus for a while and isn’t expelled.
 This causes it to become old and turn brown, resulting in brown blood and discharge.

 Perimenopause isn’t the only reason for brown discharge.
 There could be severe health issues as well.
 You must watch out for other symptoms if you are in your 40s and constantly have brown discharge before or after your periods.